timmybytes/react-todo/README.md

 ### Development

 Start a local server for see changes live.
+All todo components are returned in the `App` component.
+Simply uncomment the one you'd like to work on/use.

 ```sh
 npm start